Eigenfocus/eigenfocus/README.md

 <br/>

-# Supporter Edition (another repo)
+# PRO Edition (another repo) - Roadmap
-## Supporter Edition - Roadmap
-We're building a Supporter Edition (Paid) with features for managing more complex projects and teams.
+We're building a PRO Edition (Paid) with features for managing more complex projects and bigger teams.

 - Inviting members
 - User/Project Permissions
 - More types of views (boards, lists, custom matrices, timeline)
 - Multiple views per project
 - Issue Tagging
-- More types of reports
+- More types of reports and insights

 <div align="center">
 <a href="https://eigenfocus.com/#plans">🔔 <strong>Subscribe to our Waitlist</strong></a>